Catholic Prayer For Thanksgiving Dinner

 Other common prayers include the Ave Maria, The Glory Be to Thee O Lord Christ Jesus, The Angelus and The Our Father (in Latin).
 Different families have their own favorites, so it’s worth bringing along a copy of the Catholic Prayer Book when hosting Thanksgiving dinner!

-READ: Catholic Prayer For Family
+READ: Catholic Prayer For Healing A Loved One

 The History of Thanksgiving